BDehapiot/Template-Repo_Python/utils/README_installation.md

 This tutorial provides a step-by-step guide to install Python, coupled with Spyder, using the Conda environment manager.

-The **Conda** environment manager allows to run Python code within a controlled environment that contains all necessary dependencies.
+**Conda** environment manager allows to run Python code within a controlled environment that contains all necessary dependencies.
 It's a best practice to create a distinct environment for each Python-based projects.

 **Spyder** is an Integrated Development Environment (IDE), enabling users to easely execute and interact with Python codes.
 Although not mandatory, Spyder is highly recommended for beginners.